theramiyer/blog/content/post/2021/the-organic-utopia-ii.md

 Scientists conducted studies as simple as this, and more complex ones, but could not find any difference in taste between organic and conventional produce.

 One of the references to taste was something I found on National Geographic,{{< sidenote org-taste >}}_Organic Foods Are Tastier and Healthier, Study Finds_ ([National Geographic](https://www.nationalgeographic.com/culture/article/organic-foods-are-tastier-and-healthier-study-finds)){{< /sidenote >}} which cites a study published in the British Journal for Nutrition.
 But I think the study has conflict of interests written all over it.{{< sidenote benbrook >}}Benbrook ... had 100% of his research cited in this meta-review financed by the organic industry. ([Genetic Literacy Project](https://gmo.geneticliteracyproject.org/FAQ/are-organic-foods-healthier-than-conventional-foods/)){{< /sidenote >}} Now, there is nothing inherently wrong in a lobby on organic food funding the research, but if you have the key members of the study taking up critical positions in the most prominent lobby group, one cannot help but look for an independent analysis.
-And in cases as simple as this, the absence of evidence despite more than one independent analyses, does say something.
+And in cases as simple as this, the absence of evidence despite more than one independent analyses done, does say something.

 One of the arguments{{< sidenote better-taste >}}Should You Buy Organic? ([LiveScience](https://www.livescience.com/22966-should-you-buy-organic.html)){{< /sidenote >}} for the possibility that consumers claim organic food tastes better is that organic farmers tend to get their produce to the consumers sooner.
 One of the reasons to reach the food to the consumer sooner is the high probability of spoilage.
 In all, though, this is good for the consumer.